 - If you have any animals on your propriety (including stranded ones) make sure you approach them with extreme caution.
 Fear and stress caused by the flood will make most animals aggressive and unpredictable.

-- Check the integrity of your house.
+- After you sruvive a flood, check the integrity of your house.
 A building surrounded by floodwater could have a damaged foundation.
 Enter a building only if you established it is safe to do so.

 - Most probably you will have to deal with not having electricity for a few days and you will need an alternative solution.
 No electricity will add up to your stress levels and having a power generator will do wonders on your morale.

 - Tune in and listen.
 Once the local authorities have declared the zone safe you may return home.

 - Be prepared to do a lot of cleaning and disinfect everything that got wet before using it.
 Wash all clothing and fabrics and dry at the highest temperature.
-You survived the flood and the last thing you need to worry about is not keeping a proper health.
+You survived the flood and the last thing you need to worry about is not keeping proper health.

 - Check out for damaged goods and make sure to take pictures of everything for the insurance company.

-- Learn from the experience and analyze what went wrong and what you did right.
+- Once you sruvive a flood, learn from the experience and analyze what went wrong and what you did right.
 This is a harsh lesson, but next time you will be better prepared.

 A flood can occur at any time and it’s better to know how to handle the situation.
-Family preparedness will keep you safe and you will have the chance to rebuild.
+Family preparedness will keep you safe and you will have the chance to rebuild if you survive a flood.
 You can put a price on things, but a life is priceless.
+If you want to survive a flood, following the above suggestions become mandataroy.

 Other Survival and Preparedness solutions you may like: